Your Boys & Girls Club needs insurance.

 You’re Not a Customer, You’re a Member

-When you insure through NIA, you’re not a “customer,” you’re a member.
+When your Boys and Girls Club insures through NIA, you’re not a “customer,” you’re a member.

-As an active member, you get cost-effective, quality insurance, plus thousands of dollars’ worth of benefits, which include free and discounted services, consulting, training, and software.
+As an active member, you get cost-effective, quality insurance, plus thousands of dollars’ worth of benefits, which include free and discounted services, consulting, training & software.

 “Your team has been so lovely to work with.
 I really do appreciate all that you are doing to help us with this compliance training.
 It has been wonderful having this added resource this past year!”